PhantomCreation/wslave/README.md

 Re: Windows
 -----------
-wslave is not actively maintained on Windows but as of this writing it has been tested and runs under WSL2, and if you have a Pro installation it can be run under MSYS2, CMD with POSIX tools enabled (ls, cd, mkdir, chown, chmod...), and PowerShell.
-Running under WSL2 is fairly easy, simply install Ruby, Docker, etc. and add your user to the www-data group.
+wslave is not actively maintained on Windows, but as of this writing it has been tested and runs in WSL2 on both Pro and non-Pro versions, or for Pro versions in MSYS2, CMD with POSIX tools enabled (ls, cd, mkdir, chown, chmod...), or PowerShell.

+Running under WSL2 is generally easier regardless of if you have a Pro version of Windows: simply install Ruby, Docker, etc., and add your user to the www-data group (as per the standard Linux setup).

 Running under MSYS2 requires you install Ruby, PHP, etc. within MSYS2 and set your environment variables properly to allow docker and docker-compose to be run from within MSYS2.

-Running from CMD or PowerShell require regular Windows Ruby installations and probably some tweaking of your environment.
+Running from CMD or PowerShell requires a regular Windows Ruby installations and probably some tweaking of your environment.
+This is the most complex setup as it requires a lot of system specific environment settings and there's a variety of issues that can arrise due to CMD and PowerShell not really being properly POSIX compliant / completely compatible with \*nix style tools.

-We definitely recommend you use WSL2 under Windows as it maintains the higest compatibility with the lowest ammount of setting and tweaking environment variables.
+All things considered running under WSL2 is recommended as it maintains the higest compatibility with the lowest ammount of setting and tweaking environment variables - and it doesn't require a Pro version of Windows to run the container VMs.

 Installation
 ============